VariantCaller/exomeVarScore/README.md

 `python bamtovcf.py`
 * This will create a folder named __VCF__ with associated BAM files.
+* The comman uses parallel processing using the number of cores set in _config.txt_.

 ### Step 5: Annotate VCF Files